kakaingalu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. chmod u=rwx [filename] - this comands adds execute permission of a file to the user.

 7. chmod ug=x,o+r [filename] - this command adds execute permission of a file to both user and group.

+8. chmod 007 hello -a script that sets the permission to the file hello.

+9. chmod 753 hello - a script that sets the mode of the file hello.

+10. chmod --reference=olleh hello -  a script that sets the mode of the file hello the same as olleh’s mode.

+11. chmod u+X * - a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.

+12. mkdir -m 751 dir_school - a script that creates a directory called my_dir with permissions 751 in the working directory.

+13. chgrp school hello - a script that changes the group owner to school for the file hello.